Chris Lamprecht

 Chris Lamprecht (known as MinorThreat or mthreat) is an American software developer based in Texas.
-Lamprecht was the original author of ToneLoc, a wardialing program written in the C programming language for the DOS operating system.
-He was the first employee and lead software architect for indeed.com, a metasearch engine for job listings.
+Lamprecht was the original author of ToneLoc, a wardialing program written in the C programming language for MS-DOS.
+He was the first employee and lead software architect for Indeed.com, a metasearch engine for job listings.

+In 1995, Chris Lamprecht was sentenced to 70 months in prison for money laundering.
+As part of his sentence he was banned from using the Internet until 2004—the first person to receive such a penalty.
+He was released in 2000.